-The Temple of Love is a gorgeous and private location.
-To get there, head into the Laguna Gloria grounds and follow the string lights down the gravel path.
-Take your time walking down.
-This is the moment before you propose!
-Try and hype up this art museum to your partner.
-I will be “hiding” in plain sight ready to capture the moment.
+The Temple of Love is a gorgeous location.
+To get there, walk into the Laguna Gloria grounds and follow the string lights down the gravel path.
+Go down two sets of stairs and keep going till you dead end to the Temple.
+This walk is the moment before you propose!
+Take your time and enjoy nature.
+Try not to rush down just to get it over with (I know you’re nervous).
+I will be “hiding” in plain sight ready to jump out and capture the moment.

-The versatility, privacy and guaranteed indoor locations of Laguna Gloria is honestly ideal for proposal, engagement and wedding photos.
+The versatility, privacy and possibly included indoor locations of Laguna Gloria is ideal for proposal, engagement and wedding photos.

 3a: If your plan involves surprising your partner with friends and/or family this is when we can meet them.
 They should arrive separately, secretly and when we walk back up the path to the entrance they can be waiting there to surprise you!

-- Laguna Gloria is an art museum and not a park, if you choose to decorate with rose petals, please consider the clean up that will be required after.
+- Laguna Gloria is an art museum and not a park, if you choose to decorate with rose petals, please consider the work needed to clean up after.